redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/README.md

 ### [RedStone SDK](./sdk)

-1. Provides a set of methods for processing and verifying the hex payload
+1. Provides a set of methods for processing and verifying the hex payload using `secp256k1` [`crypto verification`](./sdk/src/RedStone/Internal/CryptoVerify.daml)
 2. Implements `U256` type for larger values
    1. But also `DecimalValue` works to values up to `2^99` with the `8`-fixed-point scale (`2^126` as multiplied value from nodes)
-3. Provides [`CryptoVerify`](./sdk/src/RedStone/Internal/CryptoVerify.daml)  mechanisms for `secp256k1` crypto verification
-   1. It works with  DAML`3.4.0-snapshot-2025-10-06` or `3.3.0-snapshot.20250930.0`+++

 See more about the [RedStone SDK](./sdk/README.md) library.